Mottness induced superfluid phase fluctuation with increased density: Abstract

 \section{Abstract}

-Recent observations of diminishing superfluid phase stiffness in overdoped cuprate high-temperature superconductors challenges the conventional picture of superconductivity.
-Here, through analytic estimation and verified via variational Monte Carlo calculation of an emergent Bose liquid, we point out that Mottness of the underlying doped holes dictates a strong phase fluctuation of the superfluid at moderate carrier density.
-This effect turns the expected doping-increased phase stiffness into a dome shape, in good agreement with the recent observation.
+Recent observation of diminishing superfluid phase stiffness upon increasing carrier density in cuprate high-temperature superconductors is unexpected from the quantum density-phase conjugation of superfluidity.
+Here, through analytic estimation and verified via variational Monte Carlo calculation of an emergent Bose liquid, we point out that Mottness of the underlying carriers can cause a stronger phase fluctuation of the superfluid with increasing carrier density.
+This effect turns the expected density-increased phase stiffness into a dome shape, in good agreement with the recent observation.
 Specifically, the effective mass divergence due to ``jamming'' of the low-energy bosons reproduces the observed nonlinear relation between phase stiffness and transition temperature.
-Our results suggest a new paradigm, in which the high-temperature superconductivity in the cuprates is dominated by physics of Bose-Einstein condensation, as opposed to pairing-strength limited Cooper pairing.
+Our results suggest a new paradigm, in which unconventional superconductivity in some strongly correlated materials is described by physics of bosonic superfluidity, as opposed to pairing-strength limited Cooper pairing.

 \end{CJK*}